subikshats2025-stud/smart-peace-lily/README.md

 ## 12. Conclusion

 The project demonstrates an ESP32-based IoT system that interprets environmental conditions rather than simply displaying sensor readings.
-It uses defined thresholds, produces an overall plant status, detects a custom multi-parameter condition and communicates the results through MQTT.
+It uses defined thresholds, produces an overall plant status, detects a custom multi-parameter moisture condition, analyses soil-moisture trends and communicates the results through MQTT.
 The system can be extended into an automated plant-care solution using physical sensors and actuators.